conductor-oss/conductor-community/README.md

 With the creation of conductoross, the community modules are part of the main repo (yay!).
 All the modules that are part of the conductoross/conductor will be treated as the primary artifacts going forward and continue to be supported/maintained.

+All the code that existed in this repository has already been migrated to the conductor project.

+If you had any open PR, please send it against conductoross/conductor project.